Manuscript Details

 Number of Medicaid-paid child emergency department visits, split-sample method 15 months old High

-Number of Medicaid-paid well-child visits 15 months old High
+Number of Medicaid-paid well-child visits, fixed effect random slope method 15 months old High

 Number of Medicaid-paid well-child visits, restricted maximum likelihood method 15 months old High